 Doris Roberts

 Roberts studied acting at The Neighborhood Playhouse School of the Theatre in New York City and started in films in 1961.
-She had several prominent film roles, including playing opposite Shirley Stoler in The Honeymoon Killers (1970), Elliott Gould in Little Murders (1971), Steven Keats in Hester Street (1975), Billy Crystal in Rabbit Test (1978), Robert Carradine in Number One with a Bullet (1987), Cady McClain in Simple Justice (1989), among many others.
+She had several prominent film roles, including playing opposite Shirley Stoler in The Honeymoon Killers (1970), Elliott Gould in Little Murders (1971), Carol Kane in Hester Street (1975), Billy Crystal in Rabbit Test (1978), Robert Carradine in Number One with a Bullet (1987), Cady McClain in Simple Justice (1989), among many others.

-She appeared as a guest on many talk and variety shows, as well as a panelist on several game shows.
+Roberts appeared as a guest on many talk and variety shows, as well as a panelist on several game shows.
 She was an advocate of animal rights and animal rights activism, supporting groups such as the United Activists for Animal Rights.

 Biography from the Wikipedia article Doris Roberts.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.